gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 ![Alt text](https://raw.githubusercontent.com/archandanime/wz_flash-helper/main/images/switch_profile_01.png)

 **Step 4: Edit custom script to set uboot env variables**

+To let your camera connect to Wi-Fi, uboot env variables for Wi-Fi SSID, password and driver must be set.
+This can be done with help from `setup_openipc_env.sh` script.

 Edit `setup_openipc_env.sh` under the `wz_flash-helper/scripts/` directory with your Wi-Fi name(SSID) and password.
 Optionally with camera MAC address and Timezone.